Email is Forever … Beware

 According to the Pew Research Center 32 percent of Americans polled accepted the idea of evolution, and 49 percent believed in global warming.
 Most scientists agree that there is a large knowledge gap.

-Scientist should definitely look into a re-branding campaign.
+Scientists should definitely look into a re-branding campaign.

 Will this ever happen?
 Will scientists willfully choose to descend from Olympus?
 I hope so.

-Meanwhile I bet there’s an IT person who read this NYT article and thought “idiots.”
+Meanwhile, I bet there’s an IT person who read this NYT article and thought “idiots.”

 Picture of Lokey Laboratory courtesy of Wolfram Burner at Flickr.com.